(Adds data on Chinese manufacturing survey in paragraph 8, updates to close)

 By Rodrigo Campos

-NEW YORK Jan 23 A judge's move to sanction auditors of U.S.-traded Chinese stocks at best muddies the picture of investing in those companies, not long after a period when accounting scandals hit many of the shares hard.
+NEW YORK, Jan 23 (Reuters) - A judge’s move to sanction auditors of U.S.-traded Chinese stocks at best muddies the picture of investing in those companies, not long after a period when accounting scandals hit many of the shares hard.

 The stocks ended sharply lower on Thursday, after a U.S. Securities and Exchange Commission judge ruled that the Chinese units of the world’s top accounting firms should be suspended from auditing U.S.-listed Chinese companies.